easeml/ci/README.md

 4. Install this package on the worker and master, i.e. `pip install git+https://github.com/easeml/cicd`, on their respective virtual environments
 5. Customize and Set the master configuration, e.g. [master.cfg](example_master_cfg/master.cfg)
 6. Register a GitHub app
-   - Generate the app's `service_private_key.pem`
+   - Generate the GitHub app's `service_private_key.pem`
    - Register the webhook's location
    - Enable control over check runs
 7. Structure and configure your GitHub repository to use the GitHub app, e.g. https://github.com/leaguilar/VLDB2019
-8. Set GitHub access keys in `$HOME/.easeml/keys/service_private_key.pem`
+8. Set keys
-   - (this is the key required for the GitHub app to access the repository)
+   - GitHub access keys in `$HOME/.easeml/keys/service_private_key.pem`, (this is the key required for the GitHub app to access the repository)
+   - Data encryption and decryption keys:
+     - `$HOME/.easeml/keys/easeml_priv.asc`
+     - `$HOME/.easeml/keys/easeml_pub.asc`
-9. Run buildbot
+10. Run buildbot